JoseMath/multiregeneration/example-pages/algebraic-torus-variable-groups/algebraic-torus-variable-groups.md

 \mathbb{C} \times \mathbb{C}^2$ defined by the following equation.

 $$
-x*y*z = 0
+xyz = 0
 $$

 Variable group number zero is $x$, and variable group number one is
 $y,z$.

 This variety consists of the union of the three coordinate hyperplanes.
-Say we would like a witness set for all components on which none of the coordinate functions in variable group one are not uniformly zero.
+Say we are interested in components of the solution set where the variables $\{y,z\}$ achieve nonzero values.
 (In this example, the plane $x = 0$ is the only such component.)